tmag1/CS163-Projects-2024Fall/_posts/2024-12-12-team31-CamoNet.md.md

 The following observations can be made:

-1. Many of the patterns effectively help conceal the cat
+1. Many of the patterns effectively help conceal the cat.
-2. The performance of the Generator is inconsistent
+2. The performance of the Generator is inconsistent.
-   1. some patterns are very effective and some patterns are very ineffective
+   1. Some patterns are very effective and some patterns are very ineffective.
 3. The Generator has recurring ‘template’ patterns.
 These templates have adjusted colors for different scenes.

 <!-- ![image.png](CamoNet%20Report%2015360cec15cf80b5a77af86ffab3bbef/image%204.png) -->